QMULDA/plants-manager/front-end/README.md

 Build a React.js CRUD Application to consume Web API, display and modify data with Router, Axios & Bootstrap.

-React Plant Application in that:
+React Tutorial Application in that:
-- Each Plant has id, title, description, published status.
+- Each Tutorial has id, title, description, published status.
-- We can create, retrieve, update, delete Plants.
+- We can create, retrieve, update, delete Tutorials.
-- There is a Search bar for finding Plants by title.
+- There is a Search bar for finding Tutorials by title.

 ![react-crud-example-web-api-demo](react-crud-example-web-api-demo.png)